bento-platform/bento/docs/garage.md

 ```

 > **Note**:
+> - `init-certs` is the recommended approach as it handles all Bento domains consistently
 > - For production, use proper certificates from Let's Encrypt or your certificate authority
 > - Gateway restart is required for the garage nginx configuration to be rendered from template
 > - The garage.conf.tpl template is processed at gateway startup